Acute Pericarditis Workup

 Inflammatory disorders and ECG changes

-In patients with RA pericarditis, ECGs almost never demonstrate typical findings, possibly due to masking from RA medications.
+In patients with RA pericarditis, ECGs almost never demonstrate typical findings.
 In contrast, lupus pericarditis findings on ECG usually demonstrate typical changes of pericarditis.

-In uremic patients with pericarditis, ECG commonly does not show the typical ST-T segment changes due to lack of inflammation; in hypothyroidism, low ECG voltage is often observed.
+In uremic patients with pericarditis, ECG commonly does not show the typical ST-T segment changes due to lack of inflammation; in hypothyroidism, low ECG voltage is often observed due to the presence of a large effusion.

 Cardiovascular disorders and ECG changes